 - 1. Any breach in professionalism renders a student ineligible for honors - 2.
-Any assignment submitted late or which requires remediation renders the student ineligible for honors and will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed - 3.
+Any assignment submitted late (without permission) or which requires remediation renders the student ineligible for honors and will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed - 3.
 Failure to document timely and accurate work hours renders a student ineligible for honors - 4.
-Clinical performance and content knowledge must be exemplary to be considered for honors or high pass - 5.
-End of clerkship NBME examination must be at the - a.
+Clinical performance and content knowledge must be exemplary to be considered for honors or high pass

+- 5. End of clerkship NBME examination must be at the - a.
 75th percentile or higher to be eligible for Honors consideration - b.
 60th percentile or higher to be eligible for High Pass consideration - c.
 10th percentile or higher to Pass - 6.
 Active participation in weekly Clerkship Director meetings (pass/fail) - 7.
-Satisfactory Clerkship Faculty and Clerkship Director evaluations documenting competency in all required domains - 8.
-Satisfactory documentation of at least 25 patient encounters in ETS (pass/fail) - 9.
-Satisfactory documentation of all required problems and procedures at the indicated level of participation in ETS (pass/fail) - 10.
-Satisfactory completion and timely submission of the ethics module and record as an Educational Activity in ETS (pass/fail) - 11.
-Satisfactory completion and timely submission of psychiatry project in Student Academics (pass/fail) - 12.
-Satisfactory completion and timely submission of the comprehensive psychiatric write-up (pass/fail) - 13.
-Satisfactory completion and timely completion of formative quiz in Canvas by the end of week 6 and record as an Educational Activity in ETS (pass/fail)
+Satisfactory Clerkship Faculty and Clerkship Director evaluations documenting competency in all required domains - 1.
+Satisfactory documentation of at least 25 inpatient or outpatient (location of service) encounters in the ETS (pass/fail) - 2.
+Satisfactory documentation of all required problems/conditions at the indicated level of participation and location of service in the ETS (pass/fail) - 3.
+Satisfactory documentation of all required procedures/diagnoses at the indicated level of participation and location of service in the ETS (pass/fail) - 4.
+Satisfactory completion of required assignment #1 ethics module by recording as an Educational Activity in the ETS (pass/fail) - 5.
+Satisfactory completion and timely submission/upload of required assignment #2 psychiatry project into Student Academics "Project Documents" (pass/fail) - 6.
+Satisfactory completion and timely submission/upload of required assignment #3 comprehensive psychiatric write-up into Student Academics "Project Documents" AND by recording as an Educational Activity in the ETS (pass/fail)